codurance/site/_posts/2017-08-08-ddd-modeling.md

 ---

-I had the pleasure of attending [Alberto Brandolini's Domain Driven Design Modeling workshop](https://skillsmatter.com/courses/562-alberto-brandolini-s-ddd-modelling-workshop) during the last week of June 2017.
+I had the pleasure of attending [Alberto Brandolini's Domain Driven Design Modelling workshop](https://skillsmatter.com/courses/562-alberto-brandolini-s-ddd-modelling-workshop) during the last week of June 2017.
 I was very excited to learn [Event Storming](http://eventstorming.com/) directly from the author and further having the chance to learn more about DDD.

 # Learning experience